GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-05 02:56:49 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-05 03:06:43 IST

 Current Weather in Coimbatore:
-Temperature: 23.08 °C
+Temperature: 25.88 °C
-Condition: overcast clouds
+Condition: mist